adamj34/amazon_reviews_sentiment_analysis/README.md

-# Sentiment analysis of Amazon reviews using MLP
+# Sentiment analysis of Amazon reviews using MLP classifier